-- Japan's economy is likely to recover moderately toward around the middle of fiscal 2023, supported by factors such as the materialization of pent-up demand, although it is expected to be under downward pressure stemming from past high commodity prices and a slowdown in the pace of recovery in overseas economies.
-Thereafter, as a virtuous cycle from income to spending gradually intensifies, Japan's economy is projected to continue growing at a pace above its potential growth rate.
-That said, the pace of growth is highly likely to decelerate gradually toward the end of the projection period. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to decelerate toward the middle of fiscal 2023, with a waning of the effects of a pass-through to consumer prices of cost increases led by a rise in import prices.
-Thereafter, the rate of increase is projected to accelerate again moderately, albeit with fluctuations, as the output gap improves and as medium- to long-term inflation expectations and wage growth rise, accompanied by changes in factors such as firms' price- and wage-setting behavior. - Comparing the projections through fiscal 2024 with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rates for fiscal 2022 and 2023 are lower, mainly due to a lower projection for private consumption, but the projected growth rate for fiscal 2024 is more or less unchanged.
-The projected year-on-year rates of increase in the CPI (all items less fresh food) for fiscal 2023 and 2024 are somewhat higher, mainly due to a higher projection for wages. - Concerning risks to the outlook, there are extremely high uncertainties for Japan's economy, including developments in overseas economic activity and prices as well as developments in the situation surrounding Ukraine and in commodity prices.
+- Japan's economy is likely to continue recovering moderately for the time being, supported by factors such as the materialization of pent-up demand, although it is expected to be under downward pressure stemming from a slowdown in the pace of recovery in overseas economies.
+Thereafter, as a virtuous cycle from income to spending gradually intensifies, Japan's economy is projected to continue growing at a pace above its potential growth rate. - The year-on-year rate of increase in the consumer price index (CPI, all items less fresh food) is likely to decelerate, with a waning of the effects of a pass-through to consumer prices of cost increases led by the past rise in import prices.
+Thereafter, the rate of increase is projected to accelerate again moderately as the output gap improves and as medium- to long-term inflation expectations and wage growth rise, accompanied by changes in factors such as firms' wage- and price-setting behavior. - Comparing the projections with those presented in the previous Outlook for Economic Activity and Prices (Outlook Report), the projected real GDP growth rates are more or less unchanged.
+The projected year-on-year rate of increase in the CPI (all items less fresh food) for fiscal 2023 is significantly higher, mainly due to the fact that cost increases led by the past rise in import prices have been passed on to consumer prices to a greater extent than expected.
+The projected rates of increase in this CPI for fiscal 2024 and 2025 are more or less unchanged. - Concerning risks to the outlook, there are extremely high uncertainties for Japan's economic activity and prices, including developments in overseas economic activity and prices, developments in commodity prices, and domestic firms' wage- and price-setting behavior.
 Under these circumstances, it is necessary to pay due attention to developments in financial and foreign exchange markets and their impact on Japan's economic activity and prices. - With regard to the risk balance, risks to economic activity are skewed to the downside for fiscal 2023 but are generally balanced thereafter.
-Risks to prices are skewed to the upside for fiscal 2023 but are skewed to the downside for fiscal 2025.
+Risks to prices are skewed to the upside for fiscal 2023 and 2024.

-1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on April 27 and 28, 2023.
+1 "The Bank's View" was decided by the Policy Board at the Monetary Policy Meeting held on July 27 and 28, 2023.